sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 don't upgrade rspec as we want to get our test passing and then coping with deprecation warnings.

+## Error Messages
+In this section error message are discussed that have arisen after upgrading to Rails 4.1.

-## Fixing errors revealed by rspec runs
+### Fixing errors revealed by rspec runs
 When running rspec we get following 5 errors that worked with the previously used Rails 4.0.13 version.